 To understand how to use a fire extinguisher, it helps to know the acronym PASS and what it stands for.
 When the first three steps of RACE have been taken care of, you are ready to attempt to extinguish the fire - if you can do so without endangering yourself!
-If the fire is too big, close the door and wait for the guys with the big hoses - the Fire Department.
+If the fire is too big, close the door and wait for the Fire Department.
 But, if the fire is still small, and if you have a clear exit from the fire in case it does get out of hand, grab the proper fire extinguisher from its cabinet or hook, and follow these steps: